Boilingtub/Push_Doc/README.md

 ## Build Dependencies
 - rust Compiler
+## Runtime Dependencies
 - client_secrets file
-## Runtime Dependencies
+## Installation
-- Nothing
+- build from source using `cargo b --release`
+- Precompiled Binaries available under *packages*
 ## Configuration
 Create new file (extention does not matter) in a known location \
 pass in file as commandline argument when running program \